 For the pasta with pesto Sicilian, lightly toast the pine nuts and almonds.
 Allow to cool and put someone aside for garnish.

 Put in a mortar or in a glass of pimer dried tomatoes and blend by adding flush a little extra virgin olive oil, up to shred.
-Combine the Basil and Marjoram, then the toasted nuts, some’ ground black pepper and 200 grams of ricotta cheese, setting aside the rest for garnish.
+Combine the Basil and Marjoram, then the toasted nuts, a little fresh ground black pepper and 200 grams of ricotta, setting aside the rest for garnish.

 Continue to blend the Sicilian pesto until mixture is creamy.
 Obviously, if you prepare the mortar, the Sicilian pesto will coarser, with the pieces of Sun-dried tomatoes and dried fruit more apparent, If instead the sliced artichokes, will be more creamy and smooth.
 It depends on your tastes.
 Add as much oil as needed to mix the pesto, then try to adjust the salt.

-Boil the pasta in salted water and drain it al dente, putting aside a little’ of the cooking water.
+Boil the pasta in salted water and drain it al dente, setting aside some of the cooking water.
 Stir the dough with dried tomato pesto and ricotta and a lot of cooking water how much needed to get a smooth sauce, who has generously spaghetti.

 Serve spaghetti with Sicilian pesto filling the pot with a small quenelle (spoonful) fresh ricotta cheese and garnish with pine nuts and almonds that you put aside and a few leaves of Marjoram.
 I preferred to not add Parmesan or pecorino cheese, because the taste of this Sicilian pesto is already very intense.
 Bon appétit!

-THE PAIRING: Rèfulu, Calabria Igt, Vintage 2013, organic, produced with grapes Greco Bianco by the company House Chambers, company located in the province of Vibo Valentia, in the municipality of Badia di Nicotera.
+MATCHING: Rèfulu, Calabria Igt, Vintage 2013, organic, produced with Greco Bianco grapes by the company House Chambers, company located in the province of Vibo Valentia, in the municipality of Badia di Nicotera.
 A white wine (Rèfulu in the local dialect indicates the wind sorpiro) the strong flavor, good body, dry, with aromas of tropical fruit.
-In conjunction with this recipe she manages to balance the sweetness of ricotta cheese, enhancing the acidity and flavor of tomato sauce, getting a good taste balance between food and wine.
+In conjunction with this recipe she manages to balance the sweetness of ricotta cheese, enhancing the acidity and flavor of the tomato sauce, getting a good taste balance between food and wine.